jhawthorn/discard/README.md

 #### Default scope

-Active Record Default scopes can be confusing--because they're magically injected by default--and much has been written about avoiding them.
+Active Record Default scopes can be confusing - because they're magically injected by default - and much has been written about avoiding them.
 There's even a Rubocop Rails::DefaultScope that automates that advice.
 For these reasons, discard does not automatically set a default scope to only see undiscarded rows.

-However, many developers will find such a default scope to exactly what they want, because it will follow the Principle of Least Surprise when coming from a codebase that does hard deletes.
+However, many developers will find a default scope to be exactly what they want, because it will follow the Principle of Least Surprise when coming from a codebase that does hard deletes.
 If desired, it takes just one line of code to set the default scope as shown here: